100 Years of Changing Lives

 The first large-scale rescue

-The ARL assists in its first large-scale rescue: 100 dogs found in a Des Moines home.
-A temporary shelter is set up at the state fairgrounds, and the dogs are eventually signed over to the ARL for adoption.
+Just a year and a half after its founding, the ARL assists in its first large-scale rescue: 100 dogs found in a Des Moines home.
+A temporary shelter is set up at the state fairgrounds to house the dogs, and they are eventually signed over to the ARL for adoption.

 • Historical photo of the Animal Rescue League office